kjothen/bamboo/README.md

 ### bamboo
-The main namespace for top-level, pandas-like operations in the `bamboo` library is `bamboo.core` or, alternatively, use `bamboo.checked.core` for rigorous function argument checking.
+The main namespace for top-level, pandas-like operations in the `bamboo` library is `bamboo.core` or, alternatively, use `bamboo.checked.core` for function argument checking.
 Dataframe operations are in the `bamboo.dataframe` library (with checked versions in `bamboo.checked.dataframe`).

 ```python